Proof-of-Learning is Currently More Broken Than You Think: Discussion

-We emphasize the need of timestamping the proof or its signature upon submission (or publishing it in a public ledger) as introduced in the original \pol protocol~\cite{jia2021proof}.
-This will prevent (a) replay attacks where the adversary submits the exact same \pol as the victim trainer, and (b) any attacks that involve using the exact model parameters of the victim model as the final state of its spoof.
+{\bf Timestamping:} We emphasize the need of timestamping the proof or its signature upon submission (or publishing it in a public ledger) as introduced in the original \pol protocol~\cite{jia2021proof}.
+This will prevent (a) replay attacks where the adversary submits the exact same \pol as the victim trainer; and (b) any attacks that involve the adversary using the exact model parameters of the victim model as the final state of their spoof.